 We were also fortunate to compete for the second year in a row in the “World Food Championship,” an invite-only contest that challenges the best chefs in the world to compete in Las Vegas for over $300,000 in prizes.
 We competed in the “World Sandwich Championship,” earning an 11th place finish out of 60 competitors in that category.

 Late in 2014, we made the decision to not just write about food, but to start selling it to the world.
 We raised almost $30,000 from more than 400 backers on Kickstarter to launch a food truck, which we’re calling “Wich, Please,” here in Midcoast Maine.
 The campaign was the 7th most-funded food truck campaign in Kickstarter history, and received a lot of attention from Eater Maine, the Portland Press Herald, the Pen Bay Pilot, and the Bangor Daily News.
 We also were featured in interviews for FoodTruckr and Food Truck Empire.
-Opening day will be in May, 2015.
+Opening day was in May, 2015.

-We have a three year old daughter named Violet, who thanks to her birth in Portland, is the first member of our family not to be “From Away.”
+We have a five year old daughter named Violet, who thanks to her birth in Portland, is the first member of our family not to be “From Away.”
 She likes clementines, quinoa, and when mom isn’t around, frozen sausages.
 She makes us laugh every single day.
 We also have a new baby, Mina, who likes being tickled and being sat on by her big sister.

 We don’t have any training or experience in the restaurant business, don’t own any fancy cookware, and have no special equipment.
 We don’t even own a decent knife.
 We believe, however, that anyone who cooks, regardless of skill level, can make interesting, inspired, delicious food.
 Our goal is to help our readers do just that.